How-To Guides

 How to Get Your First OpenClaw Agent Running in One Day

-We’ve done this 40+ times at beeeowl.
-The process is the same whether we’re shipping a Mac Mini to a CEO in Toronto or deploying a hosted instance for a VC firm in San Francisco.
+We’ve done this 50+ times at beeeowl.
+The process is identical whether we’re shipping a Mac Mini to a CEO in Toronto or deploying a hosted instance for a VC firm in San Francisco.
 What follows is our exact playbook — the same steps, in the same order, that every client deployment goes through.
+The reason we can promise one-day deployment isn’t magic.
+It’s that we eliminated every decision that can be pre-made so the only variables on deployment day are the ones specific to that executive’s workflow.

 McKinsey’s 2025 State of AI report found that 72% of companies that attempted self-service AI agent deployment abandoned the project within 30 days.
 The gap isn’t ambition — it’s process.
-A repeatable deployment sequence eliminates the guesswork that kills most rollouts.
+A repeatable deployment sequence eliminates the guesswork that kills most DIY rollouts.
+Every time I see a client start a DIY deployment, they hit the same obstacles in the same order: Docker configuration confusion, firewall rule sprawl, Composio OAuth flow confusion, and then a security review that surfaces gaps they didn’t know existed.
+The playbook below handles each of those obstacles in a specific order so they don’t compound.

 The hardware decision comes first because everything else depends on it.
-We offer three tiers, and the right choice depends on where you work, how you travel, and whether you want physical control of the machine.
+We offer three tiers, and the right choice depends on where you work, how you travel, and whether you want physical control of the machine versus the lower setup friction of a cloud VPS.

 Hosted SetupMac Mini SetupMacBook Air Setup